AtmolanderMimi/basm/book/src/built-in-instructions.md

 | str  | string | a string to be included in the transpiled code at the appropriate location |

 `RAW` is a bit of a special case in that it can do the job of all the other instructions.
-If I truely wanted to reduce the instruction set to the maximum there would be one instruction and it would be this.
+If I truly wanted to reduce the instruction set to the maximum there would be one instruction and it would be this.

 Now, including a string in the compiled output does not seem like it would be able to do much at first.